- August 28, 2017

 Whats Involved In A Dental Implant Procedure?

-A dental implant is a replacement for the root of a natural tooth.
+Thinking about getting dental implants in Shorewood, IL?
+Here are a few things you should know involving a dental implant procedure.
+An implant is a replacement for the root of a natural tooth.
 Like your roots, implants do two things that are extremely important for your oral health.

 First, implants are placed directly into your jawbone.
 As you heal, you jawbone bonds directly to the implants.
 This holds your implants securely in place, which in turn allows your implants to keep your teeth replacements stable as well.